ZEISS/zephyr/doc/develop/test/twister.rst

 Zephyr supports `Robot Framework <https://robotframework.org/>`_ as one of solutions for automated testing.

 Robot files allow you to express interactive test scenarios in human-readable text format and execute them in simulation or against hardware.
-At this moment Zephyr integration supports running Robot tests in the `Renode <https://renode.io/>`_ simulation framework.
+At this moment Zephyr integration supports running Robot tests with hardware, in an emulated environment, or in the `Renode <https://renode.io/>`_ simulation framework.

 To execute a Robot test suite with twister, run the following command: